 Don’t tell anyone the number that you picked!

 Pick the corresponding card and place that card upside down on the table.

 The volunteer now answers questions from the other group members (who act as the jury) about the selected business model.
 It is the goal of the jury to determine the lifecycle stage of the business model.
 The jury can ask questions for about two minutes.

 Each group member (the jury) picks a stage that they think the business model is in.
 They may briefly discuss with each other but they don’t have to agree.
 Each jury member picks a lifecycle stage from their set of 10 cards.

 At the count of three, they all show their selected card at the same time.

 Calculate the average score of the jury.
 The entire group wins a point when the volunteer picked a number that is the same as that of the jury, rounded down.

 For example, if the volunteer picked 3 and the jury’s average is 3.6 then the entire group scored a point.
 If the volunteer picked 4 and the jury’s average is 3.6 then the group scored no point.

 (Why?
 Because investors, managers, and gatekeepers decide whether a business model deserves to move on to the next stage.
 This is not for the product team itself to decide.)

 This exercise is part of the Shiftup Business Agility & Innovation Leader workshop.
-Would you like to attend a class?
+An official workshop is a fun and easy way to earn 33% of the required experience points.
 Check out our calendar here.